-On extremely cold days (daytime temperatures 49 and below) students may wear warmer outerwear over their regulation uniforms.
+On extremely cold days (daytime temperatures 55 and below) students may wear warmer outerwear over their regulation uniforms.
 Approved attire includes jackets or approved STE Spirit Wear.
-Lower School students may wear jackets of solid color without embellishments.
-Fourth and fifth grade girls may wear a white turtleneck underneath their blouse.
 Girls may wear solid, navy, white, or black knee socks, leggings, or tights under skirts.
-NO paiama or sweat pants.
+NO pajama or sweat pants.
 No boots or Uggs.
-Please refer to shoe regulation policy.
+Please refer to the shoe regulation policy.
 Parents of students wearing inappropriate attire will be notified.